-Credit Directive, the Payment Services Directive, the Payment Accounts Directive, the Insurance Distribution
+Credit Directive, the Payment Services Directive, the Payment Accounts Directive, the Insurance

-Products and Services Directive – about the information due before signing the agreement.
+Insurance Products and Services Directive – about the information due before signing the agreement.

 GDPR, E-privacy Directive, E-commerce Directive – about the consent for direct marketing and

-To achieve a coherent and easy to apply legislation in the matter of distance marketing of financial
+In order to achieve a coherent and easy to apply legislation in the matter of distance marketing of financial

-services, we would like to stress on the regulatory approach – it would be very useful if the Directive includes
+services, we would like to stress on the regulatory approach – it would be very useful if the Directive

 The tendency of Member States’ goldplating practices, as observed with the DMFSD, adds costs and

 limits the effectiveness of the EU legislation in building the single market.
-The European Commission should
+The European Commission

-protection in Europe.
+level of protection in Europe.

 Some ESBG members believe that the revision of the DMFSD is both important and necessary, as it questions